musicmetric/mmpy/README.md

 >

 both of these are checked at run time in the order listed.
 The first key found will be used (ie. if there's a key in env, this will be used and the config file will be ignored).

+This software is released and distributed under the ISC License, whose text is contained in LICENSE.txt.